 7. Tracking Metrics

-There are many ways to trace your webinars’ success and obtain other valuable information from each presentation you’ve hosted.
+There are many ways to trace the success of your event and obtain other valuable information from each presentation you’ve hosted.
 Don’t stop after checking the total number of viewers; your webinars could easily give you invaluable insight.

 You may already be using a CRM, a marketing automation platform, or some other tool that tracks important analytics for you.
 If so, you should look for software that will fit in well with your platform.
 This will make it easy to quickly add information gained from a webinar into other reports.